Making the most of a balance transfer.

 Financial hardship support

-Struggling to pay your basic living costs?
-You may be eligible for Financial hardship support, which can provide options to reduce your loan repayment amounts, restructure debt or take a payment holiday.
+Struggling to make your repayments?
+You may be eligible for Financial hardship support or alternative financial help, which can provide options to reduce your loan repayment amounts, restructure debt or take a payment holiday.

 Managing Your Money webinars